gushie/scouts_esp32c3/README.md

 - robot driving
 - Wi-Fi connection

+It is intended to hide the more complicated programming, to give easier to use functions for the Scouts to program with.

 See [SIMPLE_ESP](SIMPLE_ESP.md) documentation.

 See the Robot folder for a simple robot that can be built with continuous servos.